tsoliangwu0130/learn-ansible-and-jenkins-in-30-days/README.md

 #### [Update project 2018]

 After one year, there are some new features I learned which I think is worth to be documented and some concepts in this GitBook need to be updated/corrected.
 Refer to this [project](https://github.com/tsoliangwu0130/learn-ansible-and-jenkins-in-30-days/projects) to follow-up related tasks.
-Feel free to send any pull requests if you have any suggestions :)
+Feel free to send new pull requests if you have any suggestions :)